 No matter where you are in the world you can’t escape the vampire.
 Here are some of the creepy vamps you might run into during your travels:

 Indonesia: In Indonesia, there is a creature called the ‘Penanggalan’.
 While this creature might seem like a normal woman by day, during the night she detaches her head from her body, leaving her spinal cord and internal organs dangling from her neck.
-The creature will seek to devour newborn babies by breaking into houses, If she is unsuccessful she will settle for sticking her long tongue into sleeping occupants, draining them of their life from afar, until they meet their death.
-Pleasent.
+The creature will seek to devour newborn babies by breaking into houses.
+If she is unsuccessful she will settle for sticking her long tongue into sleeping occupants, and draining their insides from afar until they eventually meet their untimely death.

 Greece: In Greece, legend has it that a creature called ‘Callicantzaro’ appears during the twelve nights between Christmas and Epiphany.
 The creature has a black gnarled face, red eyes, and a mouth filled with sharp fangs.
-Anyone who was born between the Christmas and Ephiphany was said to become the horrifying creature, which tore apart and devoured anyone in its sight.
-While these December babies had a worrying destiny, legend had it that holding the infant over a fire until its toenails were suitably singed, would save it from becoming the horrific blood-sucking beast.
+Anyone who was born between Christmas and Epiphany was said to become the horrifying creature, which tore apart and devoured anyone in its sight.
+While these December babies had a worrying destiny, they wouldn’t be evil for long, tragically, legend stated that holding the infant over a fire until its toenails were singed would prevent them from becoming the horrific blood-sucking beast.

 Poland: In Poland, a creature called the ‘Upier’ would not only drink copious amounts of blood from its victims, it loved the substance so much that it also bathed, and slept in it.
-According to legend, the creature had a thorny tongue that would pierce your neck and suck you dry.
+The creature is said to have a thorny tongue that would pierce your neck and suck you dry.